evanb2/addressBookJS/README.md

 Description: Address book site for adding contacts and displaying them.

 # SetUp and Use
-In order to use this program you will need a browser...NOT IE!

 SetUp

 1. Open terminal/console type: 'git clone https://github.com/evanb2/addressBookJS'

 2. Open the .html file in the root folder in your web browser.

 3. Follow the directions on the site.

 # Copyright (c) 2015 (Evan Butler)